-Behind the scenes at Crazy Horse Paris: meet Svetlana Konstantinova, stage director
+Behind the scenes at Crazy Horse Paris: Svetlana Konstantinova, stage director, tells it all!

 Every night, the Crazy Horse Paris show combines wonder and glamor.
 But behind the show, grace and femininity are the fruits of demanding work.

-That is what Svetlana Konstantinova, stage director and guarantor of the legend that is the Crazy Girls troupe, has been passionately carrying out for more than a decade.
+That is what Svetlana Konstantinova, stage director and keeper of the legend that is the Crazy Girls troupe, has been passionately carrying out for more than a decade.

 Svetlana Konstantinova is an attentive and caring presence working in the shadows so the Crazy Girls can shine in the spotlight.
 Read her interview below.